kokhoui83/ssl-certificate-example/02-https-nginx-server/README.md

-# Simple HTTP Server via Nginx
+# Simple HTTPS Server via Nginx

 ## Ensure SSL certifcates are generated
 - Run the scripts in the [certificates](../certificates/README.md) folder